kmpoon/hlta-xai/README.md

-# HLTA for XAI
+# HLTMs for Explanable AI

-Hierarchical latent tree analysis (HLTA) has been used for hierarchical topic detection based on co-occurrence of words in documents.
-We applied the same technique to find a hierarchy of clusters of labels based on co-occurrence.
+Hierarchical latent tree models (HLTMs) have been used for hierarchical topic detection based on co-occurrence of words in documents.
+We can apply the same technique to find a hierarchy of clusters of labels based on co-occurrence.
 The label clusters can be used for explaining the behaviour of classifiers after further processing.

 # Running

 ## Building Models

-To build a hierarchical latent tree model (HLTM), run the following command:
+To build a hierarchical latent tree model, run the following command:

 ```java -cp HLTA-XAI.jar xai.hlta.HLTA data_file output_name```